myorangedragon/longmynd/README.md

          man -l longmynd.1
 ## Output

     The status fifo is filled with status information as and when it becomes available.
     The format of the status information is:

          $n,m<cr>

     Where:
          n = identifier integer of Status message m = integer value associated with this status message

+    And the values of n and m are defined as:

     ID	Meaning 	        Value and Units
     ==============================================================================================
     1	State		 	    0: initialising